+Include points that you have gathered from your chosen case study on their existing network.
+Discuss in a tabular form how the information obtained will be useful in designing the network.
 Discuss the approach you will be taking (include bullet points whenever necessary) to redesign the network.

-Response to assignment 1a.
+Response to assignment 1A

 Draw a network design that you think will be useful in the future for the industry that you have visited.
 Network should include the following requirements:

-o 3 routers
+• 3 routers

-o 4 switches
+• 4 switches

-o 10 PCs
+• 10 PCs

 Suitable IP addressing scheme in tabular form (assume as many hosts as necessary for each department).
 Use your MIT student ID to come up with your own IP addressing scheme (to avoid Academic Misconduct).
 Justify the choice of IP address.